shariq1989/cookbook/content/recipe/aloo_keema.md

 ### Instructions: Step-by-Step

 1. Warm ghee over medium heat in a [heavy-bottomed pan](https://amzn.to/3EXs3ZG).
-2. Add diced potatoes.
-Cook until they become golden brown, about 15 minutes.
+2. Add the potatoes and cook until they become golden brown for about 15 minutes.
 Set aside.

 {{< figure src="/images/ak1.jpeg" class="instructionFigure">}}

-3. In the same pan, fry the onions, garlic, ginger, and chilies until the onions become translucent and soften, about 5 minutes.
+3. In the same [pan](https://amzn.to/3EXs3ZG), fry the onions, garlic, ginger, and chilies until the onions become translucent and soften, about 5 minutes.

 {{< figure src="/images/ak2.jpeg" class="instructionFigure">}}

-4. Add the keema Masala, stir to coat, and continue cooking for another minute.
+4. Stir in the keema masala, and continue cooking for another minute.
 5. Next, add the ground beef, breaking it up with a [meat chopper](https://amzn.to/2OoDZhv) until finely minced.
-Continue cooking until the beef is fully browned, about 8 minutes.
+Continue cooking until the beef is fully browned for about 8 minutes.
-6. Add the tomato puree to the pan and increase the heat until it comes to a boil.
-Reduce the heat and simmer for another 10 minutes, adjust the heat accordingly.
+6. Add the tomato puree to the [pan](https://amzn.to/3EXs3ZG) and increase the heat until it comes to a boil.
+Reduce the heat and simmer for another 10 minutes.

 {{< figure src="/images/ak4.jpeg" class="instructionFigure">}}